CSAFE-ISU/cmcR/README.md

 one row represents a single cell/region pairing.

 The `comparison_cellDivision` function divides a scan up into a grid of cells.
-The `cellIndex`, `cellNum`, and `cellRange` detail the location in the original scan each cell inhabits.
+The `cellIndex` column represents the `row,col` location in the original scan each cell inhabits.
 Each cell is stored as an `.x3p` object in the `cellHeightValues` column.
 The `propMissing` column indicates the proportion of missing values (`NA`s) in each cell.
 We will want to remove cells that contain too many missing values.
 The benefit of using a `tibble` structure is that processes such as removing rows